Maple Glazed Ham

 Instructions

-- 5Reduce heat to low, add the garlic and bring to a simmer.
-Set it aside and let cool to lukewarm (the glaze should be the consistency of room-temperature honey).
+- 3Reduce heat to low, add the fresh garlic, and simmer for 1–2 minutes.
+Remove from heat and let cool to lukewarm (the glaze should reach the consistency of room-temperature honey) before using.

 Nutrition — Per Serving